Public research: selected publications

 Karen Vaughan & Lorraine Spiller

-Career management competencies has the potential to transform school career education.
+Career management competencies have the potential to transform school career education.

 • Career Education Networks and Communities of Practice